Darren0422/MySQL-Database/README.md

 <img width="1093" alt="Screenshot 2023-08-13 at 13 08 51" src="https://github.com/Darren0422/Databases/assets/134398985/d59ad54d-ddeb-46fb-a0cf-7e9255653889">

 ##### Delete a Project record
+When this option is selected, the user is prompted to enter the "Project ID" they would like to delete.
+Once selected, the record is deleted from the "Projects" table in the database.

 ##### Delete a Architect record
+When this option is selected, the user is prompted to enter the "Architect ID" they would like to delete.
+Once selected, the record is deleted from the "Architects" table in the database.

 ##### Delete a Contractor record
+When this option is selected, the user is prompted to enter the "Contractor ID" they would like to delete.
+Once selected, the record is deleted from the "Contractors" table in the database.

 ##### Delete a Customer record
+When this option is selected, the user is prompted to enter the "Customer ID" they would like to delete.
+Once selected, the record is deleted from the "Customers" table in the database.